-Additional resources: Excellent library resources; graduate student research space and computing facilities in a dedicated building; active program of seminars, lectures and visiting scholars; facilitation of student fieldwork and travel interests; study collection of antiquities and coins; access to the holdings of the RISD Museum, adjacent to the Brown campus; proximity to other major museums on the East Coast.
+Additional resources: Excellent library resources; graduate student research space and computing facilities in a dedicated building on Brown's Main Green; active program of seminars, lectures and visiting scholars; facilitation of student fieldwork and travel interests; study collection of antiquities and coins; access to the holdings of the RISD Museum, adjacent to the Brown campus; proximity to other major museums on the East Coast.

 A.M.: Eight courses including at least two seminars; thesis.
 The master's degree is normally offered only as part of a Ph.D. program.
 Candidates are admitted to study for the A.M. degree only in exceptional circumstances and without financial aid.